 First introduced to wheelchair tennis at the 2004 Inter-Spinal Unit Games, Marc immediately took to the sport.

-Marc made his international debut for Great Britain at the 2009 World Team Cup in Nottingham and has been a mainstay of that team ever since.
+Marc made his international debut for Great Britain at the 2009 World Team Cup in Nottingham and was a mainstay of that team until his retirement from the sport in April 2017.

 At London 2012, Marc made his Paralympic debut.
 He reached the quarter-finals of the men's doubles competition with ParalympicsGB team-mate Gordon Reid.